(Washington, D.C., April 27, 1891 – Baltimore, June 16, 1964).1

 Harry Irwin’s father was William Manning Irwin, a graduate of Annapolis and career naval officer.2 His mother, born Elizabeth Barbour, was from a family that had become prominent in Washington, D.C., commercial and social circles.3 Irwin attended Princeton, graduating in 1912.
 He studied law at Harvard, apparently without taking a degree, and worked for a time in real estate in Brookline, Massachusetts.4 He returned to Washington, D.C., where he was employed by the banking company, Crane Gilpin & Co.5 When Irwin registered for the draft he noted that he had applied to the “Aviation Corps,” and at the end of June 1917 he left Washington, D.C., for Ohio to attend ground school.6 He graduated from the Ohio State University School of Military Aeronautics with the class of September 1, 1917.7

 On December 3, 1917, the remaining men at Grantham were posted to squadrons for flight training.
-Irwin, along with Robert Jenkins Griffith, Edward Carter Landon, Robert Thomas Palmer, Pryor Richardson Perkins, Hilary Baker Rex, and Albert Sidney Woolfolk (all of whom, with the exception of Rex, had been in his O.S.U. ground school class), was assigned to No. 50 Squadron, a home defense squadron, but it evidently also provided pilot training.
-Its operational aircraft at the turn of the year included the B.E.2 and the A.W.
+Irwin, along with Robert Jenkins Griffith, Edward Carter Landon, Robert Thomas Palmer, Pryor Richardson Perkins, Hilary Baker Rex, and Albert Sidney Woolfolk (all of whom, with the exception of Rex, had been in his O.S.U. ground school class), was assigned to No. 50 Squadron, a home defense squadron.8 The squadron’s available aircraft at the turn of the year included the B.E.2e and the A.W.
 FK.8, both two-seaters used for reconnaissance and bombing, and the B.E.12b, a single-seater night fighter; No. 50 had no dual-control machines that could be used for training when the men arrived.9 The squadron’s headquarters was at Harrietsham, near Maidstone, in Kent, but its flights were at this time detached to Detling and Bekesbourne.
 Landon, Palmer, Perkins, and Rex were assigned to B flight at Detling, while Irwin, along with Griffith and Woolfolk, went to C flight at Bekesbourne near Canterbury.9a It is evident from Rex’s diary and Palmer’s pilot’s flying log book and one of his letters that they were able to get in some flying at Detling, though they had no formal instruction; it seems likely that the experience of Irwin, Griffith, and Woolfolk at Bekesbourne was similar.

 On September 26, 1918, Irwin reported to the U.S. 166th Aero Squadron at Maulan, about thirty miles west of Toul.
 Fellow second Oxford detachment members John Joseph Devery, Jr., Albert Elston Weaver, Paul Vincent Carpenter, and Perley Melbourne Stoughton were already at the 166th; they were followed in October by Fremont Cutler Foss, Linn Daicy Merrill, and Phillips Merrill Payson.11